navinpc2/UUID/README.md

 Naming convention:

 The word “UUID” has been used as name of this assignment.
 The word doesn’t have any special meaning.
 The assignment had advised to use a UUID as repository name.
 I used the word UUID literally, for naming the solution.
 (However the repository name is a valid UUID i.e. a universally unique identifier, as advised).

+Github Action:

+A Github Action has been created to build and test the solution on every pull and push.
+Please navigate to "Actions" tab for viewing the yml file of the action and also for checking the previous runs.